absa-subatomic-legacy/subatomic-documentation/docs/index.md

 * [User Guide](user-guide/overview.md) - A tutorial for getting started as an end user of subatomic.
 * [Quantum Mechanic Command Reference](quantum-mechanic/command-reference.md) - A reference guide for using the slack commands in Quantum Mechanic.
-* [New to Subatomic](new-to-subatomic.md) - A useful set of links and reference materials if you're new to Subatomic.

 ## **The Subatomic Stack**
 Subatomic is built with a specific core stack in mind.
 The below list details the environment requirements for running Subatomic.